Meseira/docker-nginx/README.md

 * [`latest` *(Dockerfile)*][1]

-This build if freely adapted from the [official build of Nginx][2].
+This build is freely adapted from the [official build of Nginx][2].
 The version of Nginx provided in this image is the *mainline version* and comes from the [official repository][3].
 Currently, the version is `1.7.7`.

 Some details
 ============